redis-developer/speedup-slowapp-with-redis-di/README.md

 ![New JSON key!](/images/ri-new-json-key.png "New JSON key")

 However, the user type is still `internal` as their email contains `@example.com.` Let's change the email in the source table to trigger the update and the execution of the job transformation.
-Use the script demo-modify-user.sql to update the user's email.
+Go ahead and use the script [demo-modify-user.sql](./demo-modify-user.sql) to update the user's email.
 You may need to identify which `id` is associated with the user before running the script, as you may need to update the **WHERE** clause of the SQL statement.
 Once you execute the script, you should immediately see the update in the target database.

 ![User type!](/images/ri-user-type.png "User type")